Iragael38/simple-cv/README.md

 This theme was designed by Xiaoying Riley at 3rd Wave Media (http://themes.3rdwavemedia.com/).
 Visit her website for more themes [http://themes.3rdwavemedia.com/](http://themes.3rdwavemedia.com/).
 [Webjeda](http://webjeda.com) made this into a Jekyll Theme: [http://webjeda.com/online-cv/](http://webjeda.com/online-cv/).
 Visit their website for more Jekyll themes and for custom website design.
-[EEH](https://eeholmes.github.io/) modified Webjeda's design to make it more suitable for a college resume.
+[EEH](https://eeholmes.github.io/) modified Webjeda's design to make it more suitable for a simple flat resume.

 ## Installation
 * Fork the repository